SamuelGuaimaB/Ingenieros-Paralelos/README.md

 <a href="schemes/Fistchertechnik Maker Kit Car/BA_DATENBLATT_MAKER_KIT_CAR_ENCODERMOTOR.pdf">Check specifications</a>

-Is a specialized motor designed to turn to a specific, exact angle (usually between 0° and 180°) and hold that position.
+Is a specialized motor designed to turn to a specific angle (in this case between 60° and 120°) and hold that position.
 It connects directly to the front steering knuckles of the chassis and it controls the steering mechanism.
 Unlike the drive motor, it is not programmed to spin continuously.
-Instead, you command it to change degrees, giving your robot precise navigation capabilities.
+Instead, it is commanded to change degrees, giving the car precise navigation capabilities.

 > Encoder Motor or C Motor